Interleukin 2: United States

 Usually, in the U.S., the higher dosage option is used, affected by cancer type, response to treatment and general patient health.
 Patients are typically treated for five consecutive days, three times a day, for fifteen minutes.
 The following approximately 10 days help the patient to recover between treatments.
 IL-2 is delivered intravenously on an inpatient basis to enable proper monitoring of side effects.

 A lower dose regimen involves injection of IL-2 under the skin typically on an outpatient basis.
 It may alternatively be given on an inpatient basis over 1–3 days, similar to and often including the delivery of chemotherapy.

 Intralesional IL-2 is commonly used to treat in-transit melanoma metastases and has a high complete response rate.

 Local application

-In preclinical and early clinical studies, local application of IL-2 in the tumor has been shown to be clinical more effective in anticancer therapy than systemic IL-2 therapy, over a broad range of doses, without serious side effects.
+In preclinical and early clinical studies, local application of IL-2 in the tumor has been shown to be clinically more effective in anticancer therapy than systemic IL-2 therapy, over a broad range of doses, without serious side effects.

 Tumour blood vessels are more vulnerable than normal blood vessels to the actions of IL-2.
 When injected inside a tumor, i.e. local application, a process mechanistically similar to the vascular leakage syndrome, occurs in tumor tissue only.
 Disruption of the blood flow inside of the tumor effectively destroys tumor tissue.